AlekSimpson/sage/vision.md

 5. The build system is built into the compiler
 6. Arbitrary Compile Time Code Execution
 7. Functions as first class citizens

+- eventually i want to add macros
+- also want to add function pattern matching definition types like in haskell,
+	ex:
+	and 1 1 = 1
+	and 0 1 = 0
+	and 1 0 = 0
+	and 0 0 = 0
+	and _ _ = 0
+- ternary expressions
+- Automated AST Manipulation / Refactoring
+- the ':=' operator
+- infix array initialization, ex: ages [int:5] = [50, 20, 1, 17, 80]
+- 'fallthrough' keyword
+- keyword 'using' before function parameters means that the scope of that value is injected into the scope of the function, (this probably could also be consisted with library imports)

 target datalayouts for the most common platforms:
 Linux x86_64: